SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ## Combining strings

-The next goal is to visualize data by the 3 different penguin species.
-In order to use the format "Common name (*Latin name*)" in axis labels, the first task will be to make a new column that combines the common and Latin names
+The next goal is to compare data about the 3 different penguin species using boxplots, using the format "Common name (*Latin name*)" in axis labels.
+The first task will be to make a new column that combines the common and Latin names from those respective columns: